alexandrebobkov/CanadianPayroll/docs/source/2_compliance.rst

 8. The Personal Information Protection and Electronic Documents Act contains ten privacy principles.
-Choose two and develop a statement for each that could be included in your organization’s privacy policy.
+Choose two and develop a statement for each that could be included in your organization's privacy policy.